better-labs/betteraiengine/README.md

 ## Todos

 Publishing
-- Add command flag to run:experiment and also a new command that publishes a summary of the prediction results and market to a gist gh gist create prediction-[predictionid].md include a link to betteraiengine https://github.com/better-labs/betteraiengine and experiment number and all inputs used.
+- Add command option to run:experiment and run:experiments-batch that publishes a summary of the prediction results and market to a gist gh gist create prediction-[predictionid].md include a link to betteraiengine https://github.com/better-labs/betteraiengine and experiment number and all inputs used.

+put the bulk of the code for the new option functionality under /services/prediction-publish.ts

+start the markdown with an overview of the AI prediction delta and any key fields from the prediction object.
+Then add a section that recaps the market overview

+towards the end, include the original raw request, response, model id, and any valuable metadata such as when the job was ran, number of tokens, etc.

 Benchmarking